Click here for your FREE

 family (and you too) are guilty of leaving items or taking stuff to and from your

-only to find it on my daughter's art table along with the kitchen tongs and
+to find it on my daughter's art table along with the kitchen tongs and bathroom

 organizing binders and boxes and tabs and expanding folders will help.
 I tried.

-every week to throw away old bills, to not even bring the junk mail into the house
+week to throw away old bills, to not even bring the junk mail into the house in the

-in the first place, and to use a simple file folder system located in my desk drawer
+first place, and to use a simple file folder system located in my desk drawer to keep

 As far as the littlest sneak thief - I gave my daughter her own desk drawer full of